YishengSun/3D-Sculpture-Problem/README.md

 Steps to Get Started (mostly shown in class):
 Do this assignment individually (no teams, so you won't have any problems with git merge conflicts.)
-Create one and only one fork of this repository.
-In the GitHub website, immediately go to your new repository, click "Settings" tab click "Collaborators & Teams" click the X to REMOVE the "All_Students" team from having access to your repository.
-Warning!
-We'll deduct 20% from your score if you don't.
-Return to the <Code> tab in YOUR new repository in GitHub.
-Click "Clone or Download" to get the link you need for PyCharm.
-As shown in the video and in class session 4, create a new PyCharm project from your repository.
-Now in PyCharm, write the code needed to make the functions and tests work properly.
-COMMIT AND PUSH revisions frequently as you work on it, until complete.
-INCLUDE the output text files in your GitHub repository to make checking your calculations easier.